Chronos Materia

 is a cancelled role-playing video game by Gust Co.
 Ltd. The title was announced in 2013 as a PlayStation Vita exclusive title, but was quietly cancelled in April 2016.
-The game was intended to be a new IP by Gust, that would have mixed many of the elements of their Atelier and Ar Nosurge series of games with elements of time travel.
+The game was intended to be a new IP by Gust, that would have mixed many of the aspects of their Atelier and Ar Nosurge series of games with elements of time travel.

 Gameplay

 The game was to play as a role-playing video game with elements of time travel.
-In the game, the player could choose to go back in time and chose different options to alter the way events would unfold, similar to the gameflow of Radiant Historia.
-For example, a forest fire was to occur over the course of the game, and the player would be given the opportunity to travel back in time and chose different options to prevent said forest fire from happening.
-Typical of JRPGs, the game would involve battling monsters to gain experience points to make the player's characters stronger.
-When the player would choose to move the players backwards through time, the characters would retain the attributes that made the character stronger, which was to be used strategically to the player's advantage.
-For example, if an enemy was too difficult to defeat at a point of the game, the player could skip it, advance farther into the game while getting stronger, then choose to go back in time and fight it in their stronger form, allowing for an easier fight.
+In the game, the player could choose to go back in time and select different options to alter the way events would unfold, similar to the game flow of Radiant Historia.
+For example, a forest fire was to occur over the course of the game, and the player would have the opportunity to travel back in time and select different options to stop the forest fire from happening.
+Typical of RPGs, the game would involve battling monsters to gain experience points to make the player's characters stronger.
+When the player would choose to move backwards through time, the characters would retain the attributes that made them stronger, which was to be used strategically to gain an advantage.
+For example, if an enemy was too hard to defeat at any point in the game, the player could skip it and advance further while getting stronger.
+Once the player was more powerful, they could choose to go back in time and fight it which would allow for an easier battle.

 Story

 The game's premise involved a group of young adventures being dropped into a mysterious world where no sign of civilization was present.
-The course of the story's game would involve the characters trying to figure out how to survive on their own in the foreign world, and find out how and why they appeared there in the first place, as no one has any recollection of how they found themselves there.
+The course of the story's game would involve the characters trying to figure out how to survive on their own in the foreign world, and find out how and why they appeared there in the first place, as nobody has any recollection of how they ended up there.
 The cast's ultimate goal is to return home.
 Five main characters of the party had been revealed: Iris, Time, Primla, Scion, and Licorice.
-Additionally, eight other "artificial intelligence" characters, referred to as homunculi, can be created to assist the main characters in the game's tasks as well.
+Additionally, eight other "artificial intelligence" characters, referred to as homunculi, can be created to help the main characters in the game's tasks.
 The classes were "Witch", "Swordsman", "Summoner", "Star Hymnist", "Saint", "Battle Maiden", "Shrine Maiden", and "Sacred Tree", although their exact roles for how they assisted the player were not explicitly defined.